IntelliJ

 Keyboard shortcuts

-1. To go to the start or end of the methods: Ctrl [ or Ctrl ]
+Ctrl [ or Ctrl ] To go to the start or end of the method

 The refactoring capabilities are nice but we have to be very careful with it.
 I refactored the name of a method.
 This method was used in multiple projects.
 It renamed this method and a related method as well - leading to unintended behavior.